awslabs/aws-sap-automation/s4h_faa/README.md

 These parameters are predefined in the FAA installation and become available at the completion of the installation.

 Refer to the user guide on [Deploying an SAP application with AWS Launch Wizard](https://docs.aws.amazon.com/launchwizard/latest/userguide/launch-wizard-sap-deploying.html) to set up an **infrastructure-only single-system SAP deployment**.
 Additionally, ensure that the *post_deploy_s4h_faa.sh* script is included in the post-deployment configuration scripts section.
 The FAA installation package supports LW deployment options via both the Console and AWS CLI.
+If you prefer AWS CLI, you can download the [sample JSON specification file](lwapi_s4h_faa.json) and customize it as per your needs before deployment.

 Certain key parameters to be configured -
 - **Application type:** Netweaver stack on HANA database